-- HubSpot Academy, where they teach you about their platform and sales and marketing features for free, which is pretty cool.
-Everyone has access to these resources.
-There are short courses and certification courses.
-When you finish a certification course, you are awarded a free certificate.
+- HubSpot Academy: Where they teach you about their platform and sales and marketing features for free.
+Everyone has access, and when you finish a course, you are awarded a free certificate.

-- Botchat, available to any visitor of the HubSpot site.
+- ChatBot: Available to any visitor of the HubSpot site.

-- Chat with human beings, available only with a Starter account.
+- Chat with a real person: Available only with a Starter account.

-- Phone, for all Professional and Enterprise plans.
+- Phone: Only with Professional and Enterprise plans.

 - Chat with the sales team.

 The HubSpot customer support team is extremely helpful and knowledgeable and responds quickly.
-The HubSpot customer service is described as "amazing," "top-notch," "excellent," and a lot more along these lines by HubSpot clients.
+The HubSpot customer service team is described by clients as "amazing," "top-notch," "excellent," and generally all good things.

 HighLevel offers a lot of features.
-For what it includes, it’s extremely cost-effective and affordable.
+For what it includes, it’s extremely cost-effective.